-Note: In addition to the bibliographical works cited with each topic in the syllabus, students should also consult my Understanding War which is in the Bowdoin library and which has many more up to date works on many of the subjects covered in this syllabus.
+Note: In addition to the bibliographical works cited with each topic in the syllabus, students should also consult my Understanding War which is in the Bowdoin library and which has many more up to date works on all the subjects covered in this syllabus.
 Please make sure you consult the latest edition, dated 2016.
-The works mentioned in this Syllabook are merely starting points.